 Two different types of tool exist, Hardware Virtualisation and Disk Mirroring.

-The HDS USP device can virtualise external disk subsystems behind a USP controller.
-Once an old subsystem is virtualised, the data can then be moved transparently to the USP owned disks, or to another virtualised external disk subsystem.
+Most devices now virtualise data so that the 'disk' you see in Explorer is actually carved up and spread over several physical disks.
+Redundant copies pf the data may also be held for resilience.
+The devices have the ability to move data around internally without affecting applications, and so free up older disks.
+Some examples of this are the HDS VSP device which can virtualise external disk subsystems behind a VSP controller.
+Once an old subsystem is virtualised, the data can then be moved transparently to the VSP owned disks, or to another virtualised external disk subsystem.
 While best done at a quiet time to avoid possible performance issues, this migration can happen with no impact at all on running applications.
 IBM's SVC virtualisation controller works in pretty much the same way, both systems will virtualise and migrate Open Systems data 'on the fly'.
-The difference is that the SVC does not support mainframe data at all, and while the USP does support mainframe data, the initial virtualisation process is disruptive.
+The difference is that the SVC does not support mainframe data at all, and while the VSP does support mainframe data, the initial virtualisation process is disruptive.

 Just about every major disk subsystem has a facility to remotely mirror data to another subsystem, though usually both subsystems need to be from the same manufacturer.
 You can use this to shortcut the disruptive migration option.
-You can set up mirrored between two multi-terabyte subsystems and leave it for days to complete the mirror process.
-Once you get there, then you need to stop your applications (so no more updates happen to the old system, stop mirroring and convert the target mirror so it can be used for primary data, (the Remote Mirroring section explains this) point your applications to the target disks and restart them.
+You can set up mirrors between two multi-terabyte subsystems and leave it for some time to complete the mirror process.
+Once you get there, then you need to stop your application so that no more updates happen to the old system, stop mirroring and convert the target mirror so it can be used for primary data, (the Remote Mirroring section explains this) then point your applications to the target disks and restart them.
 The non-disruptive mirroring part can take several days, the disruptive swap-over just minutes.

 However, all of the options above move disks, not data.
-That is, at the end of the move the disk will be exactly the same size as it was when you started, so none of these will assist if you want to make disks bigger.
-Two mainframe migration tools exist to help here, FDRMOVE and LDMF.
+That is, at the end of the move the data will be one one disk, so none of these will assist if you want to consolidate disks.
+Two mainframe migration tools exist to help here, FDRMOVE and zDMF.
 These products move datasets, and if they can get exclusive use for a file then they will just move the data.
 If they cannot get exclusive use they will copy the data and maintain it up to date while waiting for the ENQ to be released so they can swap the file to the new location.
-It may be necessary to stop applications briefly before this happens.
+It may be necessary to stop applications briefly for this to happen.

 OK, so you have moved all your data off your old disks successfully and you are ready to power them down and ship them off to the scrap yard.
 Before you can do that, you need to wipe all the data off them, so it does not fall into criminal hands.
-FDR Erase is a product that can so this for you.
+FDR Erase is a product that can so this for you on mainframe disks.

 back to top